Mother Nature’s outdoor playground is the perfect anecdote for a blue mood, so why not head outside for some fresh air?

 5 tips for making the most of your time outdoors

 1. Try to work nature visits into your schedule whenever you can.
 You don’t necessarily have to put off outdoor time until all of your indoor responsibilities are taken care of.
-Sometimes it helps to take a break from your indoor chores to walk the dog or go on a quick bike ride.
+Sometimes it helps to take a break from your indoor chores to walk the dog, go on a quick bike ride or even just take a walk around the block.
 Chances are you’ll feel refreshed and motivated enough to finish up your inside tasks when you return home.

 2. Do some research to find out where the nearest parks, reserves or forests are in your area.
-It’s hard to imagine life before Google Maps, right?
 Living in a city doesn’t mean you’re out of luck.
 Several studies have shown that even taking a simple stroll through a city park can improve your physical and mental health.
 Remember that even the densest urban areas have designated nature spots, such as Central Park in NYC or Grant Park in Chicago.

 3. Join a club or group to help motivate you to go outdoors more often.
 Living with Parkinson’s can sometimes make people feel antisocial.
 But once they leave the house and interact with people outside, their mood instantly improves.
 Social media offers the advantage of easily locating other nature lovers in your community.
 Join a hiking group.
 Take a tai chi class in the park.
 Organize a picnic or barbecue with your friends and family.
 The options are endless.